objeck/objeck-lsp/README.txt

-2023.3.1
+2023.4.0
 ===

 What's new?
-* Improved compatibility with non-VSCode IDEs
+* Support for 'workspace/symbol' search
-* STDIO support
+* Tested with Kate and Textadpt

 Install
 ===